 Click Here for the Best Price5.
 Negotiating the Impossible by Deepak Malhotra

-Malhotra teaches the reader how to foster understanding and empathy to diffuse the heat in an argument.
-Negotiation is all about strategic human interactions.
-This book will show you how to implement the three keys of successful negotiations: the power of framing, the power of process, and the power of empathy.
+Malhotra teaches readers how to cultivate understanding and empathy to reduce tension in heated discussions.
+Since negotiation centers on strategic human interaction, this book reveals how to leverage the three pillars of successful negotiations: the power of framing, the power of process, and the power of empathy.

 Click Here for the Best Price6.
 Crucial Conversations by Al Switzler, Joseph Grenny, and Ron McMillan